Guide to Career Development for Parents and Families

 Employers will expect students to know what is happening around them.
 Buy your student a subscription to the New York Times or the Wall Street Journal.

 Introduce your student to people who have the careers that are of interest.
-Suggest your son or daughter contact people in your personal and professional networks for information on summer jobs.
+Suggest your student contact people in your personal and professional networks for information on summer jobs.
 Encourage your student to "shadow" someone in the workplace to increase awareness of interesting career fields.

 Adapted from Thomas J. Denham's "A Parents' Guide to Career Development".
 Courtesy of the National Association of Colleges and Employers, copyright holder.